-These may be accompanied with stylised banana leaves and blossoms (pisang bali) and lotuses (symbols of purity and perfection).
+These may be accompanied by stylized banana leaves and blossoms (pisang bali) and lotuses (symbols of purity and perfection).
 Flowers such as the hibiscus are featured in modern semen designs.

 Bird Motifs in Javanese Batik

 Birds have traditionally played a significant role in Indonesian symbolism and art, particularly in the garuda.
 Garuda is the Hindu deity Vishnu's fabled mount.
-It has received a lot of attention and has become Indonesia's national emblem.
-It is connected with power and success and can be found as a single wing, in pairs, or as two flattened out neighboring wings with a wide-spreading tail in semen batiks.
+It has received much attention and has become Indonesia's national emblem.
+It is connected with power and success and can be found as a single wing, in pairs, or as two flattened-out neighboring wings with a wide-spreading tail in semen batiks.

 The Phoenix's Symbol Motifs in Javanese Batik

-Another common pattern is the Phoenix, which is a symbol of beauty in China.
-It is connected with serenity and wealth, and it protects against ill luck.
+Another common batik pattern is the Phoenix, a symbol of beauty in China.
+It is connected with serenity and wealth and protects against ill luck.
 It is shown as a feathery flying creature with a long tail and a crest on its head.

 Peacock Motifs in Javanese Batik

 The Peacock is a mythological motif having roots in Indian and Chinese mythology.
 The rooster or chicken - a sign of the sun, courage, and fertility - the nightingale, the pigeon, the parrot, the crow, and many other birds may also be seen in semen batiks.
-However, none of them are easily identified.
+However, they are only sometimes identified.